 Mr. Yang served as a director of Yahoo Japan Corporation (TSE:4689) and Alibaba Group until January 2012; and a director of Cisco Systems, Inc. (NASDAQ:CSCO) from July 2000 to November 2012.

-Mr. Yang is a member of the Board for the National Committee of US-China Relations, a member of the Brookings China Advisory Council, a member of the Committee of 100, as well as a member of the Council on Foreign Relations.
-Mr. Yang served on Stanford University Board of Trustees from 2005 through 2015, including being a Vice Chair of the Board.
+Mr. Yang is serving on the Stanford University’s Board of Trustees, beginning in October 2017.
+He was previously on the board from 2005 through 2015, including being a vice chair.
+He currently is also a member of the board for the National Committee of US-China Relations, a member of the Brookings China Advisory Council, a member of the Committee of 100, as well as a member of the Council on Foreign Relations.